ZhianMai/Thread-safe-Hashmap/README.md

 ## Update

+### Version 1.4
+- Testing shows that the bucket has obvious "primary clustering".
+The hash code for the key was key.hashcode().
+Object like Integer just return the integer itself, and this causes clustered block.
+Now the hash() in hash map changed to MurmurHash hashing.
+It's a performance efficient, non-cryptographic hash function.
+The test result shows that it can solve clustered block very well.
+- The project already added Maven support for future extension.

 ### Version 1.3

 - Implemented iterator for linked list and hash map.
 Now they <b>both support for-each loop</b> iteration like Java array!